Global geometry on moduli of local systems for surfaces with boundary

-Indeed, the $n$ boundary components of $S_{g,n}$ have lengths $1,\cdots,1$, and $4g+n-1$, and any multicurve $a'$ in $S_{g,n}$ can be written uniquely as a disjoint union $a'=a\coprod a''$ in $S_{g,n}$ where $a$ is a non-peripheral multicurve and $a''$ is a finite disjoint union of curves each of which is isotopic to a boundary component of $S_{g,n}$.
+Indeed, the $n$ boundary components of $\Sigma_{g,n}$ have lengths $1,\dots,1$, and $4g+n-1$, and any nondegenerate multicurve $a'$ in $\Sigma_{g,n}$ can be written uniquely as a disjoint union $a'=a\coprod a''$ in $\Sigma_{g,n}$ where $a$ is an essential multicurve and $a''$ is a finite disjoint union of curves each of which is isotopic to a boundary component of $\Sigma_{g,n}$.
 We are ready to prove Theorem \ref{mtheorem2}, restated below.

-\begin{theorem} The series $Z_{g,n}(t)=\sum_{r=0}^\infty c_{g,n}(r)\,t^r$ is a rational function, and
+\begin{theorem} The series $Z_{g,n}(t)=\sum_{r=0}^\infty c_{g,n}(r)t^r$ is a rational function, and

 \end{theorem}